t-pearse/t-pearse.github.io/_posts/2018-12-02-financing-smes-with-data.markdown

 In addition, these data-centric credit risk profiling is being applied in a customer perspective with a number of providers extending deferred payment options to customers.
 The majority of these providers do not charge customers typical interest or late payment fees and rather charge the merchant a fixed percentage for bearing the entire credit risk.

 Large players in this market include the VC backed firms of [Affirm](http://www.affirm.com) and [Klarna](http://www.klarna.com) which originated from the US and EU markets respectively.
 Similarly [AfterPay](http://www.afterpay.com) has recently expanded from Australia to the US market.

+## What's next?

+As these businesses grow we should expect to see more regulation to ensure financial inclusion.
+We are seeing this already in Australia with Prospa recently delaying their IPO due to regulatory concerns.

+Further opportunities from 'unbundling' of banking is likely with 'Open Banking' picking up significant government support, particularly in the EU.
+Companies like [Revolut](https://www.revolut.co.uk) are leading the charge and will be of much interest to follow.

+Conversely it will be interesting to see the impact of a economic downturn with these new 'non-bank' providers not having a portfolio of products manage a dramatic change in credit climate.